 - Final Fantasy Fables: Chocobo's Dungeon allows you to catch fish.
 Your storage increases each time you bring a species to the fat chocobo who holds your items for the first time; any others are Vendor Trash.

-- The Amazon Trail had a fishing minigame, but it made sense.
-You're on a boat.
-On a river.
-You need food.
-How else are you going to get it?
+- The Amazon Trail had a fishing minigame.
 As does later versions of The Oregon Trail.

 - Summon Night: Swordcraft Story 2 has this as minigame.
 You can gain points which can be traded for hard to find items.